mdj128/hero-combat-controller/README.md

 ## Release Notes

+### 1.2.1
+- Dodge/roll now enforces at least 1s of invulnerability after it starts (configurable, but clamped to 1s minimum) to stop chip damage during a roll.

 ### 1.2.0
 - Added stamina system (drain on sprint/jump, regen when resting) with HUD bar.
 - HUD prefab updated; binder listens to new stamina events.